Frequently Asked Questions

 There are several potential solutions for reducing or eliminating cogging which are all worth exploring.
 Some are more relevant to certain applications than others but it is going them.

-- Use a sinusoidal brushless motor controller – sinusoidal controllers perform better at lower speeds and hence are likely to reduce cogging.
+- If you are using a sensorless motor then a trapezoidal type controller will have less chance of starting up as required than will other types of controller.
+We’d suggest you try to use a sinusoidal brushless motor controller – sinusoidal controllers perform better at lower speeds and hence are likely to reduce cogging.

 - Use a carefully optimised brushless motor controller.
 We regularly optimise our brushless motor controllers for a range of customers to help address the challenges of specific applications.
-As can be seen in the video above, this can lead to a significant benefits.
+As can be seen in the video above, this can lead to a significant benefits and can entirely eliminate cogging from the startup and running of the motor.

 How do I know which solution is best for my application?